 Click here to see Court Martial Results Part 1

-Click here to see Court Martial Results 1(A)
+Click here to see Court Martial Results Part 1(A)

-Click here to see Court Martial Results 2
+Click here to see Court Martial Results Part 2

-Click here to see Court Martial Results 3
+Click here to see Court Martial Results Part 3

-Click here to see Court Martial Results 4
+Click here to see Court Martial Results Part 4

 U.S. v.
 Navy E-5 – Rota Navy Base, Spain –

 Client accused of sexually assaulting a female sailor, tax evasion, fraud, aggravated assault on another female, indecent language, and other offenses.
-We plead not guilty and fought the charges.
+We pled not guilty and fought the charges.